Community, Natural Resources & Economic Development (CNRED)

 Milwaukee County Community Diversity Outreach Intern

-Eleanore Kukla is the 2015 SAAIP Intern working on community outreach, social media, and marketing materials for UW-Extension Milwaukee County.
-Eleanore is a graduate student at the University of Wisconsin-Milwaukee’s Zilber School of Public Health studying Community and Behavioral Health Promotion and will graduate with a Master of Public Health in May 2016.
+Eleanore Kukla was the 2015 SAAIP CNRED Intern working on community outreach, social media, and marketing materials for UW-Extension Milwaukee County.
+Eleanore is a graduate of the University of Wisconsin-Milwaukee’s Zilber School of Public Health (Master of Public Health, May 2016), having studied Community and Behavioral Health Promotion.
+In her CNRED internship, she redesigned and updated this CNRED county webpage.

 From left to right: Dominician Center for Women Executive Director Sister Patricia Rogers; Alice; Milwaukee County CNRED Educator Angie Allen; former Amani United Neighborhood Association President and Amani resident Arlene Patterson, and; former Dominican Center for Women/Amani United Neighborhood Association resident program coordinator Pepper Ray.